jestjs/jest/CONTRIBUTING.md

 We will do our best to keep `main` in good shape, with tests passing at all times.
 But in order to move fast, we will make API changes that your application might not be compatible with.
 We will do our best to communicate these changes and always version appropriately so you can lock into a specific version if need be.

 ### Workflow and Pull Requests

-The core team will be monitoring for pull requests.
-When we get one, we'll run some Facebook-specific integration tests on it first.
-From here, we'll need to get another person to sign off on the changes and then merge the pull request.
-For API changes we may need to fix internal uses, which could cause some delays.
-We'll do our best to provide updates and feedback throughout the process.

 _Before_ submitting a pull request, please make sure the following is done…